petermr/tigr2ess/PROGRAM.md

 # ContentMine workshop for TIGR2ESS

-A 3-hour work shop to introduce TIGR2ESS delegates to the principles and practice of ContentMining (aka Text and Data Mining, TDM) for plant science research.
+A full day work shop to introduce TIGR2ESS delegates to the principles and practice of ContentMining (aka Text and Data Mining, TDM) for plant science research.

 ## Overview